bmdeeal/quig/readme.txt

 ===
 Usage:

-In the future, this will be nicer.
-At the moment, it's a bit rough.
+quig on Windows provides a simple script that allows you to select a game to run by simply opening run-quig.bat.
+It does not currently allow you to configure any options.
+Opening the script will allow you to choose a .quig file to play.

-quig provides a simple GUI for running games under Linux-based systems.
+quig provides a slightly more advanced GUI for running games under Linux-based systems.
 The bash script run-quig.sh will allow you to graphically select a quig game and configure any options.
-The Windows GUI is currently unfinished.
 When the game is exited, the GUI will reappear.
 Either select a game again or press cancel to exit.
 This interface has only been tested under Raspbian Linux so far, and requires YAD to be installed.
 On Raspbian, ($ is the prompt, don't type it!)